Nuffield Australia 2017 Scholar

 Mr Macdonald reiterated that any software developments need to focus on helping farmers make decisions from data, and if farmers do not trust the data, they will not make decisions from it.

-Mr Macdonald’s full report is now available and includes insights from leading farmers, agribusinesses and developers from North America, Europe, Africa and New Zealand.
+Mr Macdonald’s full report includes insights from leading farmers, agribusinesses and developers from North America, Europe, Africa and New Zealand.

 “I urge those with a passion for primary production to apply – it’s a global opportunity that shouldn’t be missed.”